WoollardMammoth/life-expectancy-and-GDP/README.md

 During this project, you will analyze, prepare, and plot data in order to answer questions in a meaningful way.

 Project Objectives:

-Complete a project to add to your portfolio
+Complete a project to add to your portfolio.

-Use seaborn and Matplotlib to create visualizations Become familiar with presenting and sharing data visualizations Preprocess, explore, and analyze data.
+Use seaborn and Matplotlib to create visualizations.

+Become familiar with presenting and sharing data visualizations.

+Preprocess, explore, and analyze data.